How to boost in-app purchases for your e-commerce brand

 Offer games with an obligation to buy or accessible based on a volume of points

-Playable marketing is a good way of building customer loyalty, whatever the channel used.
-With the aim of increasing its re-purchase rate, the brand can make its experiences accessible only to customers who have already made an in-app purchase.
-Or for the ones that have accumulated a certain number of loyalty points.
+As we saw a moment ago, Playable marketing is a good way of building customer loyalty, whatever the channel used.
+Within an application and with the aim of increasing its re-purchase rate, the brand can simply make its interactive experiences accessible only to customers who have have already made an in-app purchase or have accumulated a certain number of loyalty points.

 This is the strategy adopted by Coca Cola for its mobile application.
 To be eligible for attractive prizes (such as tickets to a football match), mobile customers must have accumulated 100 loyalty points.